mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 #### 7.2.8 PCLM Statistics

-This tab shows information such as List of License Claim, Operator and Runtime License List.
+This tab shows information about claimed licences, operator licenses and runtime licences.

-When type is selected as Claim, a list of license will be shown which will show the licenses from license bundle which are claimed in the namespace.
+Select **Claim** to view a list of licenses from the license bundle which are claimed in the namespace.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/LicenseClaim.png" >}}

-When type is selected as Operator, a list of all the Operator license in the bundle will be shown.
+Select **Operator** to view a list of all the Operator licenses in the bundle.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/OperatorList.png" >}}

-When type is selected as Runtime, a list of all the Operator license in the bundle will be shown.
+Select **Runtime** to view a list of all the Operator licenses in the bundle.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/RuntimeList.png" >}}

-By selecting the Export in Excel, you can also export the above lists.
+Select **Export in Excel** to export the above lists.

-If you would like to see the license payload, you can click on Show License Payload.
+If you would like to see the license payload, click **Show License Payload**.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/LicensePayload.png" >}}

 {{% alert color="info" %}}
-If you want to use the PCLM, the Mendix Operator must be in version 2.11.0 or later.
+If you want to use the Private Cloud License Manager, the Mendix Operator must be in version 2.11.0 or later.
 {{% /alert %}}

-For more information, see [PrivateCloudLicenseManager](/developerportal/deploy/private-cloud-cluster/private-cloud-license-manager.md) documentation.
+For more information, see [Private Cloud License Manager](/developerportal/deploy/private-cloud-cluster/private-cloud-license-manager).

 ## 8 Current Limitations